CarlosCapili/Web-Projects/README.md

 Slowly learning.
-If you want to see them just click on the hyperlinks you betas.
+If you want to see them just click on the hyperlinks

 1. Tribute Page
 2. Survey